ozmen54/SWE307-2023/Grading.md

 * Members (and groups) who are not contributed at all, and do not show up at presentation will get 0 (zero) grade.

 ## Type A specific stuff:
-* Have all necessary data ("emp.csv", "dept.csv") and image files provided ready in your computer local filesystem as well as proper locations under HDFS or Cassandra.

 <table>
   <header>